Bullet Journal Budget Tracker Ideas To Organise Your Finances

 I’ve been doing my finances mostly on Google sheets, but the deeper I went into a hole of money management, the more I realized how much better it would be to actually use my Bullet Journal.

-So here we are; I’ll be sharing with you all the ideas to bring financial planning to your Bullet Journal and will start doing the same myself!
+So here we are; I’ll be sharing with you all the ideas for the Bullet Journal budget tracker and other pages to bring financial planning to your journal!

 Keeping up with money sounds like a very daunting, scary, and boring chore, but believe me, it’s not as bad as it sounds.

-Of course, when you sit down to get organized the first time it might take a while, but once you have your system cracked – it will be easy as pie! (now I want some pie…)
+Of course, when you sit down to get organized the first time, it might take a while, but once your system has cracked, it will be as easy as pie! (now I want some pie…)

 Keeping an eye on your finances can help you so much!